-Happy new year, readers!
-Thank you for your business and, despite the challenges of COVID, for making 2020 a great year for us.
-We hope you’re satisfied with your plants and that we will see you again this spring!
-We have a lot of exciting plans in the works: a new greenhouse, expansion in our perennial and grass areas, more native plants, a revamped layout of the garden center, and more.
+Happy new year!
+Thank you for your business, and despite the challenges of COVID, for making 2020 a great year for gardening.
+We hope you’re satisfied with your plants and that we will see you again this spring.
+We have a lot of exciting plans in the works: a new greenhouse, expansion in our perennial and ornamental grass areas, more native plants, a revamped layout of the garden center, and more.

-Another area we are expanding focus on in greater measure are plants from the Proven Winners (PW) brand.
-Those are those plants in the white pots!
-We’ve been carrying PW plants for years but this year we are going to grow and carry more!
+Another subject we are expanding focus in are plants from the Proven Winners (PW) brand.
+We’ve been carrying Proven Winner plants for years but this year we’re going to carry a lot more.

+What’s special about Proven Winners plants, you ask?
 Proven Winners is a brand of plants selected, bred, propagated, and grown for desirable and superior traits.
-Some of these traits include better hardiness, increased flower presence, prolonged flower time, sterility, smaller size, and colorful foliage.
+Some of these traits include better hardiness, increased flower show, prolonged flower time, sterility, smaller size, and colorful foliage.

-Take the Smooth hydrangea (Hydrangea arborescens), for example, often called “Annabelle” hydrangea.
-Proven Winners has taken this hydrangea and bred them for various desirable traits.
-You can find both large and small forms, some with white blooms, some with green, and now some with pink blooms.
+Take Smooth hydrangea (Hydrangea arborescens) sometimes known for its popular cultivar “Annabelle.”
+Proven Winners has taken this hydrangea and bred it for various desirable traits.
+You can now find this hydrangea in large and small forms, and with green, white, or pink flowers.
 I really like Invincibelle® Spirit, which is a medium-sized pink flowering cultivar.
-Smooth hydrangeas tend to be a little floppy in a nursery pot, but they sure do fill out nicely in the landscape!
+Smooth hydrangeas tend to be a little floppy in nursery containers so don’t be too judgmental as they’ll fill out nicely in the landscape.

-Another example is the Rose of Sharon (Hibiscus syriacus).
-The older forms of Rose of Sharon tend to be invasive in the Northeast and mid-Atlantic states.
-If you have one of them, you might have noticed how they seed prolifically.
+Another example is Rose of Sharon (Hibiscus syriacus).
+Older forms of Rose of Sharon tend to be borderline invasive in the Northeast and mid-Atlantic state.
+If you have one of them, you may have noticed how they seed prolifically.
 All Proven Winners’ cultivated varieties, however, are sterile or nearly sterile.
-That means that any seeds produced have little to no viability.
+That means that the seeds produced have little viability.
 I really like White Pillar® which is an upright, vase-shaped form with pristine white flowers.
-Since these sterile and near sterile forms are so considerate, perhaps we can call these gals Rose of Carin!’

-Proven Winners is most recognized by their line of ColorChoice flowering shrubs, which includes the ones named above.
-But they also grow a number of broadleaf evergreens, some conifers, grasses, and a lot of flowering perennials and annuals.
-Those who know me know I’m a sucker for flowers – so, don’t skimp on the perennials and annuals in your landscapes!
+Proven Winners is most recognized by their line of ColorChoice flowering shrubs, which includes the ones I named above.
+That said, they also grow broadleaf evergreens, conifers, grasses, perennials, and of course, a lot of annuals.
+All of these are important groups of plants that bring different strengths to the landscape.

-PW plants are great but that doesn’t mean that they’ll look the way they are in the pictures if you neglect them or mutilate the with pruning shears.
-Plants need occasional, proper care to look their best.
-Feed your roses, water your hydrangeas, don’t prune your lilacs in the fall, and so on.
-A grade A+ landscape involves some occasional work.
-But, as the PW slogan says, “A better garden starts with a better plant.”
+Proven Winner plants are great but that doesn’t mean that they’ll look the way they do in pictures if you neglect or prune them too aggressively.
+Plants need occasional but proper care to look their best.
+Feed your roses, water your hydrangeas during hot spells, don’t prune lilacs in the fall, and so on.
+An attractive landscape involves some occasional work so keep in mind that “low maintenance” does not mean “no maintenance.”
+But, as the Proven Winners slogan says, “A better garden starts with a better plant.”
 A better plant will be less fussy, more forgiving, and demand less from you.
-And if that doesn’t say “low maintenance”, I’m not sure what does!

-Not only do we bring in finished #3 gallon containerized Proven Winner plants, we also grow a lot of #2 gallon plants ourselves.
+In addition to bringing in #3 gallon containerized Proven Winner plants, we also grow some #2 gallon plants ourselves.
 Because of our stock selection and growing efforts, we are proud to be a Proven Winners certified retailer.

 And last, but certainly not least, those white pots are recyclable!
-Unlike many of those black pots which are difficult for a lot of facilities to process and recycle, PW pots are a “number 2” so you can toss them right in your blue can – AFTER you rinse them.
-Please, be sure to rinse any recyclable items before putting them in the blue can or you may risk contaminating batches of material at the facility.
+Unlike many black pots which are difficult for a lot of facilities to process and recycle, Proven Winner pots are a “number 2” so you can toss them in your blue bin – AFTER you rinse them of course.
+Be sure to rinse any recyclable items before putting them in the blue bin or you may risk contaminating batches of material at the facility.

 We look forward to seeing you this spring!